Facilities

 In the long history, of over 400 years, the Kansuiro Ryokan has retained its beauty and dignity as a historic, luxurious Japanese inn.

-Kansuiro Ryokan, built in 1614, is highly rated example of traditional Japanese wooden architecture and has been designated as a Registered Cultural Property of Japan.
+Kansuiro Ryokan, built in 1919 (Established in 1614), is highly rated example of traditional Japanese wooden architecture and has been designated as a Registered Cultural Property of Japan.
 The interior is filled with precious Japanese antiques.
 The decoration of the interiors have been beautifully retained and will make you feel as if you were staying at a real Samurai House.
 Kansuiro Ryokan is also well known as an inn frequented by many Japanese celebrities over the years.

 The Tokugawa Mitsukuni, kin of the Tokugawa Shogun stayed at Kansuiro.
 Natsume Soseki, whose portrait is printed on the former Japanese 1000 Yen bill and was the first Japanese prime minister also stayed at Kansuiro.
 Many dignitaries, celebrities, members of the Japanese royal family and even champion Sumo Wrestlers have stayed at Kansuiro.
 You will find many commemorations of these celebrities inside the building.